 The College of Human Sciences & Education's mission is an important one -- to educate those who are dedicated to improving quality of life across the lifespan.

-The Quality of Life Lecture Series offers each of our schools the opportunity to welcome experts from different cultures and disciplines to speak to our community about complex education, health, information, and human issues facing our society.
+The Quality of Life Lecture Series offers participants the opportunity to hear experts from different cultures and disciplines as they speak about complex education, health, information, and human issues facing our society.
 The Quality of Life Lecture Series serves to challenge minds, reimagine the status quo, and remind us that we are change-makers.

 All sessions are free and open to the public.